 This section provides the budget estimates to execute the 30 ppy mission at LANL.
-The basis for these estimates is discussed in Appendix B. The primary cost is associated with establishing and maintaining the workforce at LANL to
+The basis for these estimates is discussed in Appendix A. The primary cost is associated with establishing and maintaining the workforce at LANL to produce 30 ppy starting in 2026.

-- Produce pits; - Maintain nuclear and hazardous facilities and the associated utilities and infrastructure; - Manage environmental protection, safety, quality, and security programs and requirements; - · Manage the disposition of waste onsite and its shipment to WIPP; and - Provide business, IT, and other support services.
+- Produce pits; - Maintain nuclear and hazardous facilities and the associated utilities and infrastructure; - Manage environmental protection, safety, quality, and security programs and requirements; - Manage the disposition of waste onsite and its shipment to WIPP; and - Provide business, IT, and other support services.